Endless Alps Neck Gaiter

-If you don’t have at least a few of these handy right now, you’re missing out.
+If you don’t have at least a few gaiters handy right now, you’re missing out.
 Cozy around the neck, they can quickly turn into a lightweight cap or bandanna.
 And yes, we’ve used ours to transport a fresh slab of hard Alps Gruyère after generous hut guardians at Refuge Col de Balme on the French-Swiss border have made us sandwiches with slabs of 200 grams of cheese, each!

 Run the Alps friend Fran Waes is Deputy Head of sports and outdoor education faculty at College Alpin Beau Soleil in Villars, Switzerland.
 Fran is also a sports massage therapist, personal trainer, and is the co-founder of BOLD expeditions, a leadership development company.